alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 #### Any other topics

 * Should I still set up that monthly meeting with Comms?
+* EK - yes, I still think it is a good idea.

 #### What did you struggle with?